-- I'm heavily in debt because the benefits system was not properly explained when I started my caring role." - 66 The person I care for does not know about my debts I was unable to ask for money due to the nature of their mental health condition so I used credit cards to buy food and necessities." - College fees and transport contribution, this is putting me into debt.
+- I'm heavily in debt because the benefits system was not properly explained when I started my caring role." - Control The person I care for does not know about my debts I was unable to ask for money due to the nature of their mental health condition so I used credit cards to buy food and necessities." - Respite is very expensive, so is the day placement/ college fees and transport contribution, this is putting me into debt.
 I am over £1000 in debt to the council because the bills come in every 4 weeks faster than I can pay them off."